Content

 - School (Sekolah)

 In practice sets, children must answer correctly before moving forward.
-If they make a mistake, they reattempt until they succeed.
-This step-by-step mastery builds confidence over time.
+Mistakes are corrected through reattempts, turning every error into a learning step and building confidence over time.

 See the Question Types to explore how practice looks inside the Student App.